marcin-kupilas/GW_IMPLEMENTATION/README.md

  use_gw_oro			= .false.

 N.B.: these are the cesm2.2 default options for  gw_drag_nl and phys_ctl_nl, the sole addition is use_gw_chem = .true.

+# MMK notes

+Any code mods to be used should be renamed appropriately to work with WACCM.
+E.g. gw_drag_mmk_final.F90 should be renamed to gw_drag.F90 before compiling.

+Any mmk mods need to be compiled with the *final_MVG.F90 mods.

+- gw_drag_mmk_final - gw_drag module that works with new implementation of theory including effects of compressibility

+- gw_chem_mmk_final - gw_chem module ""

+- gw_drag_mmk_const_tend - code that works with new implementation, but also includes constituent tendency output fields

+- gw_drag_mmk_ctrl_const_tend - code that includes constituent tendency output fields that works with standard ctrl WACCM